iivanoo/covid-apps-observer/data/data_us/reports/resources/com.ri.crushcovid___2.2/report.md

 > The location is not accurate most of the time.
 And everytime I try to submit how I feel today, I get an error.
 I wish it would let you edit the location<br> :date: __2020-08-06 13:28:54__

-> Doesnt work.
-Keeps saying I'm not connected to the internet.
-Data and location settings are correct.<br> :date: __2020-07-31 18:42:15__

-> Warning!
-At least on Android phone, you must manually restart the app after restarting your phone.<br> :date: __2020-07-24 00:05:59__

 #### 1-star reviews